17+ Best Ecommerce Platforms of 2022 (Ranked & Reviewed)

 My second pick for the best SEO is BigCommerce.
 Here’s why:

 With site speed, you want to make sure your ecommerce host loads your site content quickly on mobile and desktop.
 Even a 100-millisecond delay in load time can drop your conversion rate by 7%.
-Use tools like GTMetrix and Google PageSpeed Insights to check your ecommerce site speed on a regular basis.

-For example as highlighted earlier, www.rebelpeak.com/camping/blue-tent is the best format to follow in the order of domain, category, and product.
-They allow you to do this, while other platforms like Shopify force you to keep their structure, including the static “/collections/”, /pages/”, and “/products/”.
+For example, as highlighted earlier, www.rebelpeak.com/camping/blue-tent is the best format to follow in the order of domain, category, and product.
+They allow you to do this, while other platforms like Shopify force you to keep their structure, including the static “/collections/,”/pages/,” and “/products/.”